kenbunroku/ne/README.md

+# Netflix Clone Exercise

 This is a coding practice of React + Typescript.
-I coded a clone of Netflix website.\
+I coded a clone of Netflix website.
 This is Japanese [Tutorials](https://zenn.dev/gunners6518/books/4c4672f32dd100) I followed.
-You can see [an English video](https://youtu.be/XtMThy8QKqU) on YouTube.\
+You can see [an English video](https://youtu.be/XtMThy8QKqU) on YouTube.

-This has following functions.\
+This has following functions.
 - Retrieve and display NetflixApi from TMDB
 - Display in columns by genre
 - The background of the banner changes depending on the slide.